PROJECTS : DETAILED PROJECTS

 and social framework.
 The project was applauded for its focused results,

 MVH coordinated the planning and development strategy submission for

-this rural cluster proposal on 115 acres in the District of Mission.
+this rural cluster proposal on 46-hectares (115-acres) in the District of Mission.

 This innovative development proposed approximately 50% open space including

 16% Agricultural Land Reserve and an overall density of 2.6 units/acre